Irrfan47/budget_management_system/README.md

 *   **Program Management:**
     *   Create, update, and track financial programs.
     *   **Status Workflow:** Programs move through various statuses: Draft -> Pending -> Under Review -> Active/Query/Rejected -> Completed.
+    *   **Status Tracking:** Kanban-style board to monitor programs by status (Pending, Accepted, Rejected) with month navigation.
+    *   **Program Deletion:** Users can securely delete their own programs while in 'Draft' status.
     *   **Query System:** Finance users can raise queries on programs.
 Users can reply to queries, and the entire conversation history is tracked.
     *   **Accept/Reject Workflow:** Finance users can formally accept (mark as Completed) or reject programs with remarks/reasons.
 *   **Document Management:** Upload and manage documents associated with programs.